 The two following circles represent the twenty-four Elders of the Book of Revelation.

-The cathedral was built in superimposition on several previous buildings, each serving as foundations for the following building.
-The areas that were not part of the foundations formed two concentric crypts which can be visited today.
-There you can admire frescos from the 12th and 19th century, as well as contemporary creations.
+Architects built the cathedral in superimposition on several previous buildings, each serving as foundations for the following building.
+The areas that were not part of the foundations formed two concentric crypts.
+They are accessible to the public.

 Similarities with the Speyer Cathedral, Germany